 Paid collaboration with the Welsh Government and the Childcare Offer for Wales

-It’s a new year, a new decade, and, for many of us, a time to get organised.
-If you’re the parent of a 3 or 4 year old, or a soon to be 3 year old, then you might like to add applying for the Childcare Offer for Wales to your to-do list.
+If you’re the parent of a 3 or 4 year old, or a soon to be 3 year old, then you are eligible to apply for the Childcare Offer for Wales.
 This is a Welsh Government scheme which enables most working parents of 3 to 4 year olds in Wales to claim funds towards the cost of childcare.

-The scheme was introduced last year, and thousands of working parents across Wales are already benefitting from the Offer, with hundreds of childcare providers signed up to the scheme.
+The scheme was introduced in 2019 and thousands of working parents across Wales are already benefitting from the Offer, with hundreds of childcare providers signed up to the scheme.

 Read on for everything you need to know about the Childcare Offer for Wales, including how to apply for it.